pablolird/About-me/README.md

 # About Me

-Im a sophomore computer science engineering student on UPTP - https://uptp.edu.py/
+Junior Computer Science Engineering student at UPTP - uptp.edu.py

-I wrote code before in Java, C++ and currently and more frequently on Python

-Im looking forward to learn more and do interesting projects to upload in here
+Languages:
+  - C/C++
+  - Python
+  - Java

+Projects:
+  - Game Development in C++ using SFML and ECS

 <!---
 cxn999/cxn999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.